-The black uniformity of this LeEco TV is good.
-Some clouding can be seen in the bottom of the screen where the edge backlight is situated, but this is mostly visible while displaying our black uniformity test pattern.
+The black uniformity of this LeEco TV is ordinary.
+Some clouding can be seen at the bottom of the screen where the edge backlight is situated, but this is mostly visible while displaying our black uniformity test pattern.
 When watching regular TV content, almost no clouding can be seen.

 Overall, the Super4 TV can display our gradient test pattern pretty smoothly.
 There are only some imperfections in the dark greens and in the darker grayscale portion, which is not bad.

-This TV does not present any image retention at all.
-Even right after the 10 minutes burn-in scene, no remnant of the static logo could be seen.
+This TV doesn't present any image retention at all.
+Even right after the 10 minute burn-in scene, no remnant of the static logo could be seen.
 This is in line with other VA TVs, which are usually retention-free.

 Motion blur is great.
 The response time is quick, resulting in only a short trail following moving objects.
 Transitions to the 20% level take longer than the other transitions, but this is unlikely to be an issue.

-The LeEco Super4 uses PWM to dim the backlight.
+The Super4 uses PWM at 180Hz to dim the backlight, starting at 99/100 backlight setting.
+Lowering the setting shortens the duty cycle, while amplitude lowers slightly.
+Backlight PWM helps clear up motion slightly but results in duplications following moving objects.
 We haven't seen any other TVs with a frequency of 180Hz, but it provides good performance at an even multiple of the 60Hz frame rate but high enough not to be noticeable for most people.
-There are no options to add stronger black frame insertion.

 The LeEco Super4 TV is not able to display movies without judder under any of the tested frame rates, unfortunately.
 Movies playing from a 24p source like a Blu-rays player or a native streaming app, and from 60p sources like cable box all suffer from judder.
 Note that few peoples can notice judder, though, so this is more important for people that are sensitive to it.